ThemPapadopoulos/Javascript-2d-game/README.md

 5. Added the element of choise.
 A small menu under the player icon.
 Player can go left or right on map.
 6. Choosing left will pop a message showing the consequences of your choice.
 7. You can click to dismiss messages.
+8. Battle and Map split into different js snd css files.

 The map controls are done with left mouse clicks.